agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 ```ts
 const App = new Agile();
 ```
-It can be seen as your application store, which manages and stores each `Agile Sub Instance` (ASI).
+It can be seen as your application store, which manages each `Agile Sub Instance` (ASI).
 The `Agile Class` doesn't contain these ASI's internally, but each ASI includes a reference to the main `Agile Class`.
 For instance, to pass something into the `runtime`.
 Here are some Agile Sub Instances (ASI):

 - [State](../state/Introduction.md)